francisstephan/ChineseWriter_Shuttle_Turso/README.md

 Setting up the database on Turso worked like a charm, simply following the Quickstart guide [https://docs.turso.tech/quickstart](https://docs.turso.tech/quickstart)

-The program also accesses the online database both when run locally (cargo shuttle run) and when run from shuttle.
+The program accesses the online database, both when run locally (cargo shuttle run) and when run from shuttle.

 I met two issues: